 You may have compared their developmental achievements, general behaviour, likes and dislikes and found great disparities.

-That there exist disparities in all living species (including same species plants and animals grown or reared together) is a known and proven fact.
+That there exist disparities in all living species (including same species plants and animals grown or reared together) is a known fact.
 This then goes to mean that for each of your children, you may need different training and teaching methods in order for you to get them where you want.